dlaflamme/grunt-hg-release/README.md

 > Release a new version of your Node-based project using hg/Mercurial

 Grunt task to automate the following tasks:
+- Check for uncommitted changes
 - Bump version in package.json
 - Commit to HG repo
 - Tag HG repo
+- Push to default destination

 ## Getting Started
 This plugin requires Grunt `~0.4.2`